FR Garment Program Development: Easier Said Than Done

 This article originally appeared in the August 2011 issue of Occupational Health & Safety.

-Mark Saner is the FR Technical Manager for Workrite Uniform Company, a position he has held since he joined the company in 2006.
+Mark Saner is the technical manager for Workrite Uniform Company, a position he has held since he joined the company in 2006.
 He brings 40 years of experience in the fire and safety industries to his work, including 29 years in technical support, safety standards, and product development for Akron Brass Manufacturing Company.
 He participates as a voting member within a number of national and international safety organizations to help develop, revise, influence, and further improve standards for worker safety.
-For questions related to safety requirements, product performance and industry standards, contact Mark at 1-800-521-1888 or visit www.workrite.com.
+For questions related to safety requirements, product performance, and industry standards, contact him at 1-800-521-1888 or visit www.workrite.com.